 The History of My Chocolate Chip Pancakes

 Here it is!
-The recipe I promised in my hub, “Is There Such a Thing as Living Too Healthfully?”
+The recipe I promised in my previous article, “Is There Such a Thing as Living Too Healthfully?”
 Chocolate chip pancakes to die for!

 It was several years ago that I discovered chocolate chip waffles on a winter vacation trip my husband and I were taking from Wisconsin to Florida.
 I was in a restaurant somewhere in southern Tennessee.